open-ephys/onix1-bonsai-docs/articles/getting-started/install-configure-bonsai.md

 ## Update Packages in Bonsai

 It is good practice to periodically check for package updates.
-[Open the package manager](#open-bonsai-package-manager) and:
+To do this, [open the package manager](#open-bonsai-package-manager) and:

 1. Click the `Update` tab.
 1. Set `Package source` to `All`.